docker/docs/release-notes/docker-compose.md

 - Added support for `extra_hosts` in build configuration

 - Added support for the [long syntax](/compose/compose-file.md#long-syntax-3) for volume entries, as previously introduced in the 3.2 format.
-  Note that using this syntax will create [mounts](/engine/admin/volumes/bind-mounts.md) instead of volumes.
+  Using this syntax will create [mounts](/engine/admin/volumes/bind-mounts.md) instead of volumes.

 #### Compose file version 2.1 and up